Quatecha/SOC-Capstone-Team-1/IAM.md

 You'll be typing which AWS managed policies you'd like to add to the current role.<br>
 ![add-permissions-screenshot](./assets/IAM-screenshots/add-permissions.png)<br>
 Here are the AWS Managed Policies that each role should have:
-* SOC Analyst:  AmazonEC2ReadOnlyAccess, CloudWatchReadOnlyAccess
+* SOC Analyst:  AmazonEC2ReadOnlyAccess, AmazonVPCReadOnlyAccess, IAMReadOnlyAccess, CloudWatchReadOnlyAccess
 * SOC Engineer:  SecurityAudit
 * SOC Manager:  IAMReadOnlyAccess, AWSCloudTrailReadOnlyAccess
 * SOC Administrator:  AdministratorAccess